 The best time to visit is during the summer months when the snow has melted.
 An hourly bus from Valtournenche takes you to the base of the village which is then accessed by a 24-hour lift on the side of a cliff.

-Cheneil is the perfect place to visit to get outside and reconnect with nature, disconnect and enjoy the peace only a tiny alpine village can offer.
+Cheneil is the perfect place to visit to get outside and reconnect with nature, disconnect and enjoy the peace only a tiny alpine village in Italy can offer.

 From Allison of Eternal Arrival